Genus one $H$-surfaces with $k$-ends in $\mathbb{H}^2\times\mathbb{R}$: Conjugate construction of -noids and -nodoids with genus one.

 The proof for $H=\frac{1 }{2}$ is similar, yet $v_1$ does not exist and the curve $\pi(h_3)$ is not compact. \end{proof}

-\begin{remark} For $H=0$, the embeddedness of the fundamental piece $\Sigma_\varphi(\infty,a_2,b)$ is guaranteed by the Krust property, see~\cite{HST}.
+\begin{remark} For $H=0$, the embeddedness of the fundamental piece $\Sigma_\varphi(\infty,a_2,b)$ is guaranteed by the Krust property, that is, the conjugate surface of a minimal graph in $\h^2\times\mathbb R$ over a convex domain is a minimal graph in $\h^2\times\mathbb R$, see~\cite[Theorem 14]{HST}.
 However, for $H>0$ there is not a Krust property (see~\cite{CMR}) and the embeddedness has to be proven in order to show the global embeddedness of the $(H,k)$-noids with genus one for some values of $H$, see Proposition~\ref{Theorem:embebimiento}. \end{remark}